cloudera/hue/docs/user-guide/user-guide.md

 3. If there are multiple statements in the query (separated by semi-colons), click Next in the Multi-statement query pane to execute the remaining statements.

-When you have multiple statements it’s enough to put the cursor in the statement you want to execute, the active statement is indicated with a blue gutter marking.
+When you have multiple statements it's enough to put the cursor in the statement you want to execute, the active statement is indicated with a blue gutter marking.

 ![image](images/note.jpg) **Note**: Under the logs panel, you can view any